Optimal Rates for Learning Hidden Tree Structures: Model and Problem Statement

-Intuitively, exact recovery fails when there is at least one edge in the original tree $\T$ which does not appears in the estimated tree $\TCL$.
-We refer the reader to the proof of Proposition \ref{error_char} in Bresler and Karzand~\cite[Section F, ``Two trees lemma'', Lemma F1]{bresler2018learning}.
+Intuitively, exact recovery fails when there is at least one edge in the original tree $\T$ which does not appears in the estimated tree $\TCLn$.
+We refer the reader to the proof of Proposition \ref{error_char} by~\citet[Appendix F, ``Two trees lemma'', Lemma 9]{bresler2020learning}.
 For sake of space, we define the set $\fset$.